gavinlyonsrepo/RpiMotorLib/Documentation/Nema11DRV8825.md

 * GND – The logic supply ground.
 * FLT - Logic low when in fault condition (overtemp, overcurrent)
 * ENABLE – Logic high to disable device outputs and indexer operation, logic  low to enable.
 Internal pulldown.
-* MS1, MS2, MS3 – These three connections determine the microstepping mode of the DRV8825 module.
+* MS0, MS1, MS2 – These three connections determine the microstepping mode of the DRV8825 module.
 By setting the logic levels here you can set the motor to Full, Half, Quarter, Eighth, Sixteenth or 1/32 steps.
 * RESET – Active-low reset input initializes the indexer logic and disables the H-bridge outputs.
 Internal pulldown.
 * SLEEP – Logic high to enable device, logic low to enter low-power sleep Internal pulldown.
 * STEP – This is how you drive the motor from an external microcontroller or square wave oscillator.
-Each pulse sent here steps the motor by whatever number of steps or microsteps that has been set by MS1, MS2 and MS3 settings.
+Each pulse sent here steps the motor by whatever number of steps or microsteps that has been set by MSX settings.
 The faster you pulse this the faster the motor will travel.
 * DIR – The direction control A high input here drives the motor clockwise, a low will drive it counterclockwise.

 DRV8825 wiring diagram: